spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/azure-cloud.md

 4. From the Tenant Settings go to **Cloud Accounts**

-5. Towards the name of the cloud account to be delete, click the **3 dots** kebab menu and select **Edit**.
+5. Towards the name of the cloud account you want to remove, click the **three-dots Menu** and select **Edit**.

 6. Make the required changes and click on the **Confirm** button to complete the wizard.

 <br />

-## Delete the Azure Cloud Account
+### Remove an Azure Account

-To delete the Azure Cloud account created in Palette console:
+Use the following steps to delete an Azure cloud account from Palette,.

 1. Log in to [Palette](https://console.spectrocloud.com).